Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift: Controller Design

-Other simpler jerk-minimising approaches were then evaluated.
-Some speed inputs, emulating the PFL controller based on time filtering instead of state-feedback, were tested via simulations to see how much improvement it can possibly get by using simple transfer functions.
-The goal is to create different controllers with a small acceleration and a small jerk when the lift is starting to lower the excitation of the pendulum.
-These controllers have the same response time and the same sensibility as the first-order controller to make something comparable with the first-order controller previously presented.
-Figure \ref{fig:angular_response} shows the different speed feed-forward inputs tested and the angular responses of the patient.
+In order to improve the patient comfort by decrease the balancing motion, two advanced approaches were evaluated.
+The first approach was to study the integration of a partial feedback linearization (PFL) control strategy \cite{spong_partial_1994}.
+Instead of imposing the velocity of the lift, with the PFL approach it is possible (leveraging the knowledge of the equation of motion) to instead impose the horizontal velocity of the patient.
+Simulations assuming full state feedback showed that it is theoretically possible to totally attenuated patient balancing motions.
+However, this strategy is hard to implement in practice.
+It would require estimating the un-measured angular position of the pendulum representing the patient and many parameters in the equation of motion.

-It appeared that with a second-order controller, it was possible to reduce the angular amplitude of the pendulum and decrease the overall acceleration by 8\%.
-However, some preliminary tests, involving three participants trying to follow a path with an admittance controller and a second-order controller, revealed that the second-order controller is not as intuitive as the first order.
-During tests, the users had to face manoeuvrability issues and lost control of the lift.
-Because of one more order, the response time was longer in certain cases; it led to a lack of control.
-For that reason, the user had to force more on the handle to get to the required motion, and the passenger’s comfort was impacted and became worse.
-Even if the second-order controller was designed to provide better comfort for the patient, it decreases manoeuvrability, and comfort is, contrary to what was expected, getting worse.
+A simpler balancing-minimizing approach not requiring as many estimated parameter was also investigated.
+The idea is to emulate the PFL controller behavior based on time filtering instead of state-feedback.
+Second-order admittance law were found to minimize the jerk when the lift is starting to lower the excitation of the pendulum balancing mode.
+Figure \ref{fig:angular_response} shows the different desired speed $v_d$ command and the angular responses $\theta$ of the patient, in response to a step input of user force $F_{user}$.

-The conclusion of all this approach, which has tried to improve the patient’s comfort, is that the user has to perfectly control the lift to improve the patient’s comfort.
-So, instead of searching to improve comfort, it is preferred to focus the design control on the manoeuvrability aspect of the lift by using variable control strategies.
+It appeared that with a second-order admittance law, it was possible to reduce the balancing motion and thus decrease the overall acceleration felt by the patient.
+However, some preliminary tests, involving three participants trying to follow a path with a second-order admittance controller, revealed that the second-order behavior is not as intuitive as the first order mass-damper behavior.
+Furthermore, during the tests some users lost control of the lift.
+The main hypothesis for this results is that the increased delay between a user input and the lift reaction lead to the user trying to overcompensate, which lead an unstable system when including the human user in the loop.
+It was concluded that it is best to leave the task of filtering the user input to avoid large balancing motion in in hand of the human user himself.